pschool-in/curriculum/content/grammar/new-topics/sentence-4.md

 ```
 I bought a new laptop
-Rakhi loves to eat burger
+Rakhi loves to eat a burger
 Rahul is a good boy
 I'm going to the book fair
-We want to visit Taj Mahal
+We want to visit the Taj Mahal
 ```

 ```
-We have smart board in classroom
+We have a smart board in the classroom
 The cat jumped over the fence
-I put my clothes in almirah
+I put my clothes in an almirah
 Our team will play well
 She is very helpful
 ```